 Happy Independence Day!
 Here are some of the upcoming 4th of July fireworks in Wichita and surrounding communities this year.
-Note that since the 4th falls on a Wednesday, some celebrations will happen on the weekend before Independence Day!

 Many of the community celebrations will be held in parks, so be sure to bring blankets and lawn chairs.

 Also, scroll down the page to see 4th of July deals and discounts in the Wichita area!

 4th of July Fireworks in Wichita and Independence Day Celebrations

 These Wichita Independence Day celebrations are listed in date order, with some of them happening as early as late June!

 Cowtown’s annual Independence Day celebration features carnival games, sack races, vintage baseball and you can even watch a classic gunfight.
 They will also crown the next King and Queen of Cowtown!
 Food will be available, including hamburgers, hot dogs, ice cream, and a beer garden.
 The activities are included with regular admission, which is only $9 for adults, $6-7 for kids, and kids 4 and under and members get in free.
 1865 W. Museum Blvd.

 Let Freedom Ring – Holy Cross Lutheran Church